ChalmersGU-data-structure-courses/dsabook/src/X01-glossary.md

 After fixing a [cost model]{.term} for a problem, we can calculate the complexity function of an algorithm.
 This sends an input size $n$ to the cost of running the algorithm on input of that size.
-For each fixed [n]{.title-ref}, we consider only the [worst-case]{.term} input of size $n$.
+For each fixed $n$, we consider only the [worst-case]{.term} input of size $n$.
 This defines the worst-case complexity of the algorithm.
 There is also the [average-case]{.term}